haluzpav/advent-of-pavel/README.md

-# advent-of-pavel-2022
+# Advent of Pavel

-Welcome to the Advent of Code[^aoc] Kotlin project created by [haluzpav][github] using the [Advent of Code Kotlin Template][template] delivered by JetBrains.

-In this repository, haluzpav is about to provide solutions for the puzzles using [Kotlin][kotlin] language.

-If you're stuck with Kotlin-specific questions or anything related to this template, check out the following resources:

-- [Kotlin docs][docs]
-- [Kotlin Slack][slack]
-- Template [issue tracker][issues]
+Project containing my implementation of [Advent of Code][aoc][^aoc].

+Written in plain Kotlin on JVM, using Gradle for build system, and JUnit for unit-tests.

+Each year is in separate `yearYYYY` module, with `core` module containing shared helper functions.

 [^aoc]:
     [Advent of Code][aoc] – An annual event of Christmas-oriented programming challenges started December 2015.